Finkbeiner Basketball Camps

 Before UCO, Finkbeiner served as the director of basketball operations for the Oral Roberts University women’s basketball team in Tulsa, Okla., where Jerry Finkbeiner was the head coach.
 He assisted the program in winning the Mid-Continent Conference Tournament, as well as earning a berth into the NCAA Tournament.

-Finkbeiner earned his bachelor’s at Oral Roberts in 2006, followed by a master’s degree from Central Oklahoma in 2008.
+Finkbeiner earned his bachelor’s degree at Oral Roberts in 2006, followed by a master’s degree from Central Oklahoma in 2008.

-Finkbeiner and his wife, Alycia, have three sons, Zane, Jude and Lyle, and a daughter, Rose.
+Finkbeiner and his wife, Alycia, have three sons, Zane, Jude and Lyle, and a daughter, Rose, and are expecting their fifth child in February.
 The family lives in Wellsville.